National Railway Museum - Replica Rocket

 Eating and Drinking

 The National Railway Museum has a wide range of refreshment stops and cafes to choose from.
-Options range from the splendid comfort of a Victorian-inspired ‘dining car’ to ice creams at the quirky outdoor container café.

 The Mallard Cafe